-A number of restaurant chains have been anti-fake meat since the start, including Chipotle, Arby's and Red Lobster, which have all made clear statements that they have no intention of adding plant-based meat substitutes to their menus.
+A number of restaurant chains have been anti-plant-based meat since the start, including Chipotle, Arby's and Red Lobster, which have all made clear statements that they have no intention of adding meat substitutes to their menus.
 Chipotle is against the products because they are highly-processed — Beyond Meat and Impossible Foods burgers contain 18 and 21 ingredients, respectively.

 It's unclear why Tim Hortons Beyond Meat products didn't resonate with consumers as expected.
 A spokeswoman simply told Reuters that "the product was not embraced by our guests as we thought it would be."
 This news comes on the heels of Burger King's decision to lower the price of its Impossible Whopper, and the chain's franchisees have reported they may be selling the product at a loss.
 Still, analysts believe there is still long-term opportunity for restaurants in meat analogues.